 Good MorningU.S. stocks ended modestly lower Wednesday as the Federal Reserve held its benchmark rate steady and signaled that hopes for a September rate cut may be premature.
 The S&P 500 slipped 0.1%, the Dow Jones Industrial Average lost 0.4% and the Nasdaq inched up 0.1%.
 Treasury yields climbed in response to the Fed’s decision, pressuring equities and underscoring that investors may have to wait longer for easier financial conditions.

 In corporate news, cybersecurity specialist Palo Alto Networks agreed to buy peer CyberArk in a roughly $25 billion cash-and-stock deal, while Nissan reported a hefty $782 billion loss for its latest quarter but forecast a return to profit later this year.
 Trade policy continued to roil markets as the U.S. announced new 25% tariffs on Indian goods and set the stage for 50% levies on Brazilian imports.
 Meanwhile, oil prices ticked higher on ongoing supply concerns even as gold futures dipped amid rising real yields.
-Featured: This stock could leave NVDA in the dust (Ad)
+Featured: Wall Street’s quietly buying these 3 AI infrastructure plays (Ad)

 |